react-page/react-page/README.md

 is no longer a snapshot, it is a replayable state machine with deltas.
 We built the ORY Editor with state of the art technology and development principles - it's test driven, user experience centered, and cloud native.

 The ORY Editor is a layout builder SDK for JavaScript.
-What using the Ory Editor looks like is best explained by the following GIFs and in the [**examples section**](https://editor.ory.am/examples).
+What using the ORY Editor looks like is best explained by the following GIFs and in the [**examples section**](https://editor.ory.am/examples).

 ## Quickstart